rflandau/Orv/implementations/slims/README.md

 TODO: enable services to be registered directly at a VK, with or without heartbeats.

+## Bifurcated Sending and Receiving in VKs

+VKs bind to a port when `.Start()` is called; this port handles all inbound traffic, including writing out responses.

+VKs bind to new sockets when they send data requests (unprompted writes).

+This means that, for example, Merge requests will come from a different port than that VK listens for heartbeats on.

 # Contributing

 Orv Slims is a pretty run-of-the-mill Go project, just make sure you utilize [staticcheck](staticcheck.dev).